 Last Updated on

-If you are constantly burping during pregnancy, then you might think that it is one of the unwanted symptoms of pregnancy.
-You must be well-acquainted with the other common symptoms of pregnancy like morning sickness, back pain, breathlessness, fatigue, etc. But what about burping?
+If you are constantly burping during pregnancy, then you might wonder if it is one of the unwanted symptoms of pregnancy.
+You must be well-acquainted with the other common pregnancy symptoms such as morning sickness, back pain, breathlessness, fatigue, etc. But what about burping?
 Is it common to burp frequently during pregnancy?
 Read on to find out!

 Among the numerous symptoms of pregnancy, you may not have heard of burping but it is rather common.
 If you are burping more than usual during pregnancy, it is because of your pregnancy hormones.
 The hormonal changes in your body can increase the proportion of gas in the stomach and the intestine.
 As your eating habits change, you may also experience morning sickness and excess saliva.
 The stress of pregnancy can also put the body in a different zone altogether, making burping as an unintended consequence of it.